James II Silver Beaker

 Maker: John Duck

 John Duck, apprenticed to Roger Stevens in 1669, free 1677.
 Duck married Hannah Stevens (daughter of Roger Steven’s widow Katharine) in 1678.
 Livery 1687.
 Deputy assayer 1695, a full time appointment and Duck ceased trading as plateworker.
-During his working career 1680-1696 Duck took on 6 apprentices.
+During his working career 1680-1696 Duck bound 6 apprentices.
 His work was mainly producing household plate (hollowware), such as beakers, porringers, tankards and flagons.
 His distinctive mark was a duck in a dotted circle.

 Our Guarantee